 Boot from the Windows 8.1 setup disk and perform standard OS installation steps.
 When the screen requesting you to load the driver appears, select Browse.

-Step 3:
+Step 3

-Then browse to the USB flash drive and select the location of the driver, for example:
+Then browse to the USB flash drive and select the location of the driver.
+The locations of the drivers are as follows: